yattinda/RevToken/README.md

 # RevToken

-This repository includes the replication package including the source code and a part of datasets.
+This repository is the replication package including the source code and a part of datasets.

-NOTE：This repository excludes data that is too large to upload to Github
+NOTE：This repository excluded data that is too large to upload to Github
 ## Source code
 ```
 |